alexschw/ArrayViewer/docs/introduction.rst

 Data Tree
 =========
 The Data Tree contains the loaded data.
 The structure of the tree represents the structure of the loaded data.
 Right-click on any key to rename, reshape or delete it in the tree.
 When right-clicking a key with children, you can also combine its children.
 These operations will not change the original file!
 If you select any key without a child key its representation will appear in the Charts View.
+The second tab, called "Data", contains the same data as the "Files" tab.
+It is not structured file-by-file, but the file (selected when switching tabs) is grouped with similar files.
+This is especialy useful, if you want to look at multiple files of the same structure.
+Currently the reshaping and difference options of the start menu are disabled when in this view.

 Charts View
 ===========